- About Us

 - Virginia H. Johnson, Senior Vice President, Government Relations and External Affairs

-- Alan J. Reyes, Senior Vice President, Operations and Programs
+- Christopher Plamp, Senior Vice President, Operations, Programs, and Entertainment

 - USO Board of Governors